-Salaries shall be paid fortnightly by direct credit to the employee's nominated bank account..
+Salaries shall be paid fortnightly by direct credit to the employee's nominated bank account.
+However individual employees may on religious or ethical grounds apply in writing to the Secretary to be paid by cheque.

 3.24 Holiday Pay (Permanent and Long-Term Relieving Employees)